modypy/modypy/README.rst

 .. image:: https://www.code-inspector.com/project/17342/status/svg
     :alt: Code Grade

-SimTree is a Python package for hierarchical modelling and simulation of linear and non-linear dynamical systems in
+MoDyPy (rhymes with "modify") is a Python package for hierarchical modelling and simulation of linear and non-linear dynamical systems in `state-space representation <https://en.wikipedia.org/wiki/State-space_representation>`_.
-`state-space representation <https://en.wikipedia.org/wiki/State-space_representation>`_.
+It was originally inspired by `simupy <https://github.com/simupy/simupy>`_ developed by Ben Margolis, but has a completely different philosophy and architecture than simupy.

-It was inspired by `simupy <https://github.com/simupy/simupy>`_ developed by Ben Margolis.
+The basic components of a dynamic system in MoDyPy are states and signals.

-The components of a dynamic system im SimTree are represented as blocks, which can be assembled and connected in a hierarchy, building easily re-usable components.
-Some reusable components are contained in the library.
+States represent the internal state of the system, and signals represent the values calculated based on the state.
+Ports can be connected to signals, so that reusable blocks with input and output ports can be easily built.

 For example, a simple combination of a DC-motor and a propeller can be built as follows: